ibm-cloud-docs/account/catalog-operator-tutorial.md

 {: #catalog-operator-readme}
 {: step}

 When users access your Operator from your account, they can view installation instructions from the Readme tab of Operator's details page in your private catalog.
-The readme information is automatically generated from the details in your TGZ or CSV file.
+The readme file information is automatically generated from the details in your TGZ or CSV file.

 1. From the Edit readme tab, click the **Edit** icon ![Edit icon](../icons/edit-tagging.svg "Edit").
 2. Preview how the information in the readme file will be displayed to users when they are installing the Operator.